ryanallen/words-of-my-perfect-teacher/README.md

 Jig-me Gyal-wai Nyu-gu, who was one of the eminent disciples of Jig-me Ling-pa, the exponent of Dzog-pa Chen-po Long-chen Nying-thig, gave an oral instruction on Long-chen Nying-thig and his disciple Dza Pal-trul Rinpoche transcribed it, giving it the title: KUNSANG LA-MAI ZHAL-LUNG.

 It is said in the [Great Perfection](#great-perfection) teachings that one cannot become enlightened through a contrived mind; rather, the basic mind is to be identified, in relation to which all phenomena are to be understood as the sport of the mind.
 One then familiarizes oneself continuously and one-pointedly with this ascertainment.
-However, to have a full understanding of this it is not not sufficient merely to read books; one needs the full preparatory practice of the Nying-ma system and, in addition, the special teaching of a qualified Nying-ma master as well as his blessings.
+However, to have a full understanding of this it is not sufficient merely to read books; one needs the full preparatory practice of the Nying-ma system and, in addition, the special teaching of a qualified Nying-ma master as well as his blessings.
 The student must also have accumulated great merit.
 That is why great [Nying-ma-pa](#nyingmapa) masters like Jig-me Ling-pa and Do-drup-chen worked so hard.

 Translation of such works containing the Dzog-chen preliminaries will be of immense value these days.
 I congratulate the Padmakara Translation Group for having produced this work in English and French.
 I am sure this authentic preliminary work will benefit all those who are interested in Dzog-chen.